organisciak/dissertation/document/1_intro.md

 Introduction
 ==============

-_In <140 characters: Maximizing data quality in using paid crowds for objective and subjective encoding tasks_
+\marginnote{In the style of modern mass communications, this work described in under 140 characters:

-## Intro
+\em{Maximizing data quality in using paid crowds for objective and subjective encoding tasks} }

 \newthought{The internet} is growing increasingly interactive as it matures.
 Rather than merely transmitting information to readers, web pages allow their audience to react and interact with their information.